shadowezz/Productiv/docs/DeveloperGuide.md

 ## **Appendix E: Glossary**

+* **Deliverable**: An item to be completed as part of the product development process.
 * **Mainstream OS**: Windows, Unix, OS-X.
+* **Milestone**: A stage in the software development process associated with a particular group of deliverables.
+* **Mode**: The state of the application that affects how each command will be executed.
+The app can be in dashboard, deliverable, meeting or contact mode.
 * **OCP**: Overall Completion Percentage.
 It is a piechart showing the project's completion status, found on the left panel of the Dashboard.
-* **Mode**: The state of the application that affects how each command will be executed.
-The app can be in dashboard, deliverable, meeting or contact mode.
-* **Deliverable**: An item to be completed as part of the product development process.
-* **Milestone**: A significant stage or event in the development of a product.
 * **Role**: A function assumed or part played by a `Contact`/`Person`, who is either a developer or stakeholder.
+* **Stakeholder**: An external party involved with the product.

 ## **Appendix F: Instructions for Manual Testing**